panoptix-za/web-bundler/README.md

 - `rustup target add wasm32-unknown-unknown`
 - `cargo install wasm-pack`

+## Running the Demo Example

+There is an example usage in the [example directory](./example).
+To run the example, open a terminal in the example directory and run `cargo run`.
+Then, open a web browser and navigate to
+<http://localhost:3030/>.
+You should see a Seed web application.

 ## Usage

 Web-bundler expects you to have two projects: a frontend project using